Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-Conflicts between international customary rules
+Conflicts between

-and the Constitution, act second: what could be the possible “outcomes” of
+international customary rules and the Constitution, act second: what could be

-decision no. 238/2014?
+the possible "outcomes" of decision no. 238/2014?

-The article analyses the possible outcomes of
+The article analyses the

-between international customary rules and the Constitution.
-At first, the
+solution of conflicts between international customary rules and the

-author reflects on whether the principle set forth by the Court – whereby, in
+Constitution.
+At first, the author reflects on whether the principle set forth

-case of contrast between the fundamental principles and international rules,
+by the Court - whereby, in case of contrast between the fundamental principles

-the latter shall be considered as “not-existing” – should be applied to all
+"not-existing" - should be applied to all types of conflicts and on

-types of conflicts and on the main pros and cons any possible approach to
+the main pros and cons any possible approach to answer the previous question.

-answer the previous question.
-On the other hand, the author focuses on the
+On the other hand, the author focuses on the procedural techniques followed by

-procedural techniques followed by the Court and offers some significative
+the Court and offers some significative comparison with previous constitutional

-to the author’s view on the necessity of a revirenment
+case-law.
+The final part is dedicated to the author's view on the necessity of

 LARA TRUCCO